takayahilton/sql-formatter/readme.md

 ### Dialect

-You can pass dialect with `FormatConfig` :
+You can pass dialect name to SqlFormatter.of :

 ```scala
 import com.github.takayahilton.sqlformatter._